semaphoreci/docs/docs/programming-languages/elixir.md

 ### Demos

-You can see how test results are setup in one of our [demo projects ↗][demo-project]{target="_blank"}.
+You can see how test results are set up in one of our [demo projects ↗][demo-project]{target="_blank"}.

 ## Dependency caching

-You can use Semaphores `cache` command to store and load the build and dependency cache.
-In the following configuration example, we install dependencies and warm the cache in the first block, then use the cache in subsequent blocks.
+You can use Semaphore's `cache` command to store and load the build and dependency cache.
+In the following configuration example, we install dependencies and warm the cache in the first block.
+Then we use the cache in subsequent blocks.

 ``` yaml